-The southern end of the alignment the CPP mainline will connect to SR 60 with a new signalized intersection with provisions for future connectivity to alignments from the south or along SR 60 from the east.
+At the southern end of the alignment the CPP mainline will connect to SR 60 with a new signalized intersection with provisions for future connectivity to alignments from the south or along SR 60 from the east.
 The PD&E study evaluated improvements along SR 60 given the close proximity of the new CPP mainline connection and the existing median opening to the east at 91 Mine Road.
-The Preferred Alternative includes modifying the existing median opening for the eastbound/westbound left turning movements to access 91 Mine Road and Connersville Road.
-The concept removed the north/south vehicular movements through the intersection and accommodates right in/right out turning movements only at the side streets.
-Eastbound/westbound SR 60 access from the side streets will require a U-turn at the signalized intersections to the east and west of the intersection.
-Pavement bulb-outs are provided at each intersection to accommodate larger turning vehicles.
+The preferred alternative includes converting the existing two-way stop controlled intersection between SR 60 and 91 Mine Road to a signalized intersection.
+The two signalized intersections along SR 60 will be synched to improve operations to access the new tolled roadway while supporting local connectivity from the 91 Mine Road and Connersville Road connections.

-\The three (3) proposed bridge pairs are located at Old Bartow Eagle Lake Road, US 17 (SR 35), and Peace Creek.
+^{}The three (3) proposed bridge pairs are located at Old Bartow Eagle Lake Road, US 17 (SR 35), and Peace Creek.